kkilobyte/ditch-cros/readme.md

 - Linux keymaps: [weirdtreething/cros-keyboard-map](https://github.com/weirdtreething/cros-keyboard-map)

 ## Method 2: Easiest Method (AltFw & RW_Legacy)
 AltFw is the payload that brings Coreboot+EDK2 UEFI to Chromebooks that aren't EOL and aren't Apollolake and older.
 RW_Legacy is the payload that brings Coreboot_SeaBIOS to Chromebooks that are Apollolake and older.
 EOL Chromebooks do not support either.
 Windows is ***NOT*** supported and you ***will*** run into issues.
+You can get a usable experience with AltFw or RW_Legacy but it's not the best.

 1. Back up all data using external media or a cloud service like Google Drive.
 2. Make sure FWMP is off and you are unenrolled, follow Step 2 of Method 1: FullROM to unenroll.